 Possible total of all species (including unknown species)

-Causes biodiversity loss
+Causes of biodiversity loss

 Effects of loss of biodiversity

-Uncontrolled loss of biodiversity can lead to drastic changes in the global environment.
+Uncontrolled destruction of biodiversity can lead to drastic changes in the global environment.
 Some of the ways in which the world is facing the threat are global warming, declined food production, exhaustive chemical usage to raise the production from crops, pollution, pressure on the existing species, unhealthy surroundings, loss of most valuable animals, plants and birds.
 The number of species and its rate of reduction is closely linked with a change in biodiversity hence, it is important to maintain the diversity of ecosystems against every odd.
 Greater the diversity healthier the climate and stronger is the generation and so on.
 Diversity helps to sustain the loss and damage caused by human acts such as pollution, and industrialization.
 Some of the ways in which the loss of biodiversity can affect us are;

 Serious downfall of world`s economy is impacted by the mass extinction of commercial species.